diku-dk/img-util-fs/README.md

 the sense that applications built using the library can execute on Linux, macOS, and Windows.

+NOTICE: A mini-version of the library (with limited functionality) is available in the `mini/` folder.

 ## The API

 The library API is available in the file [img_util.fsi](img_util.fsi).